kgpu/wgpu-java/README.md

 ###### wgpu-java/native/wgpu-native
 The [fork](https://github.com/DevOrc/wgpu-native/tree/jnr-compatible) of wgpu-native that this library uses.
-A fork is needed to add some functionsto get around some problems with jnr-ffi (the library that produces the bindings from java to rust)
+A fork is needed to add some functions to get around some problems with jnr-ffi (the library that produces the bindings from java to rust)

 ###### wgpu-java/native/wgpu-test